 Of course you don’t want to miss out on any tax benefits in the Netherlands that you are entitled to.
 In that case you need to file a tax return and make sure this is done correctly.
-You can file a tax return for 2020 and previous years, till five years back.
+You can file a tax return for 2021 (from March 2022), 2020 and previous years, till five years back.
 Take a step into the right direction and contact us to file your tax return.
 No complicated online forms to be filled in, but personal and pro-active service.
 Our tax consultants are passionate about seeking ways to optimize your tax return in the Netherlands.

 How do you know if you need to file a tax return?

 Even if you have not received an invitation to submit a tax return in the Netherlands, it is important to have your tax situation checked by a specialized expat tax advisor.
 You can contact us to check if it would be worthwhile for you to file a tax return.
 We will aks you the right questions to get the full picture of your tax situation.
 This way we can check all your tax saving possibilities and you won’t miss any tax refund opportunities while filing your Dutch tax return.
 If you have your tax return automatically done by your employer in the Netherlands or a firm hired by them you can also come to us for a second opinion.